Floydlang/floyd/Notes/Floyd code.markdown

 	typedef [string, [bool]] book_list;
 	typedef

+### Paths
+You can make a path through nested data structures.
+The path is a built-in opaque type.

+### Streams

-# Value serialization
+### Value serialization
-Serializing a value is a built in mechamism.
+Serializing a value is a built in mechanism.
-It is always deep.
+It is always deep. ### Always shallow with interning when values are shared.

 The result is always a normalized JSON stream.